 In step therapy, insurers require patients, sometimes even those stable on a certain medication, to try and fail medications before agreeing to cover the initial therapy prescribed by the health care provider.
 This practice jeopardizes the health of patients and the physician-patient relationship.
 A 2018 article in the Food and Drug Law Journal discusses that such policy has been shown not to save money in the long run due to patient complications.
 Appealing step therapy protocols can be very timely and burdensome for physicians and patients and can take months to resolve — all while the disease is progressing.

 In 2018, the Alliance was troubled to hear of CMS’ recent decision to allow Medicare Advantage plans to institute step therapy for Part B drugs starting in 2019.
 The Administration proposed this significant change via a memo that has no formal commenting opportunity and leaves many implementation questions unanswered, including questions about how patient access will be protected.
 The Alliance wrote to CMS Administrator Seema Verma, expressing its opposition to this policy change because of its lack of protections for vulnerable patients who need access to Part B medications.

-The Alliance supports federal legislation to address this issue, including H.R.2279, the Safe Step Act.
+The Alliance supports federal legislation to address this issue, including H.R.
+2163 and S. 464, the Safe Step Act.